 Cellulitis can affect any age group and gender but it is most common in middle-aged and elderly people.

-Different types of bacteria can cause cellulitis.
 Children under 6 years of age get affected by H. flu (Hemophilus influenzae) bacteria on the face, arms, and upper torso.

 Aeromonas hydrophilia, Vibrio vulnificus, and other bacteria are causes of cellulitis that develops after exposure to freshwater or seawater.